 Wholesale.
-U.S. and Canadian wholesale customers consist primarily of better department stores, including Macy's, Bloomingdales and The Bay, and select specialty retailers and upscale boutiques, which have the image and merchandising expertise that we require for the effective presentation of our products.
-In Europe, our products are sold in stores ranging from large, well known department stores like El Corte Inglès, Galeries Lafayette and Printemps to small upscale multibrand boutiques.
+In North America, our wholesale customers consist primarily of better department stores, including Macy's, Bloomingdales, Liverpool and The Bay, and select specialty retailers and upscale boutiques, which have the image and merchandising expertise that we require for the effective presentation of our products.
+In Europe, our products are sold in stores ranging from large, well known department stores like El Corte Inglès, Galeries Lafayette and Printemps to small upscale multi-brand boutiques.
 Because our European wholesale business is more fragmented, we generally rely on a large number of smaller regional distributors and agents to distribute our products.
 Through our foreign subsidiaries and our network of international distributors, our products are also available in major cities throughout Canada, Africa, Asia, Australia, the Middle East and Central and South America.

 Licensee stores and concessions.
-At February 1, 2014, our international licensees and distributors operated 868 stores located outside the U.S. and Canada, plus 253 smaller-sized licensee operated concessions located in Asia.
+As of January 31, 2015, our international licensees and distributors operated 831 stores located outside the U.S. and Canada, plus 261 smaller-sized licensee operated concessions located in Asia.
 This licensed retail store and concession approach allows us to expand our international operations with a lower level of capital investment while still closely monitoring store designs and merchandise programs in order to protect the reputation of the GUESS? brand.